anandu06dev/ng4StarterKit/README.md

 At best the domain layer is self-contained to evolve independently.
 It is arguable whether additional granularity distributed across several layers in particular communication across these layers, creates an unnecessary load on the frontend.
 Moreover, Angular services are usually reactive stateful, whereas services in Domain-Driven Design are stateless!

-When application/domain services carry out full business use cases, very often multiple actions are performed in a transactional way.
+When application or domain services carry out full business use cases, very often multiple actions are performed in a transactional way.
 It thus follows, they succeed or fail together!
-In case of not all interactions with the database succeeded, application/domain services must execute a rollback on the client-side.
-This may become very complex and leads to the question of whether full business use cases should be performed in the frontend at all?
-The usage of application/domain services is arguable.
-It may be a good idea to put business use cases with simple orchestration logic straight into the UI controller, so that the UI controller takes the responsibility for orchestrating full business use cases.
-For reusability improvements, however, we should target application/domain services.
+In case of not all interactions with the database succeeded, these services must execute a rollback on the client-side.
+This may become very expensive and leads to the question of whether full business use cases should be performed in the frontend at all?
+The usage of application or domain services is arguable!
+It may be a good idea to put business use cases with simple logic directly into the UI controller, so that UI controllers assume the orchestration path for full business use cases.
+However, for reusability purposes, we should target application or domain services.
 Simply put, **only apply Domain-Driven Design when applicable** and focus on layers to separate technical from business concerns.

 # Application Artifacts
-Angular intrinsically provides artifacts, which makes it easy to use patterns of DDD such as modules, controllers, factories, services or entities.
+Angular intrinsically provides artifacts that simplifies applying patterns of DDD such as modules, controllers, factories, services or entities.

 ## Modules
-The module system modularize code into reusable blocks.
+It is important to architect a clear module structure and modularize code into reusable blocks, when working with the module system.
 The application can contain multiple modules of different types, but the entry point is the root module!
-If working with the module system it is essential to architect a clear module structure.
-While **feature modules** encapsulate blocks of code that is not intended to be used outside that module, makes feature modules a good candidate for the **bounded bontext** pattern.
+While feature modules encapsulate blocks of code that is not intended to be used outside that module, makes feature modules a good candidate for the **bounded context** pattern.
-**Shared modules** contain the most commonly used code to be reused as pleased.
-The **root module** can contain an unlimited amount of feature modules.
-The **core module** shares its content application wide as singleton.
+Shared modules contain the most commonly used code to be reused as much as pleased.
+The root module can contain an endless amount of feature modules.
+The core module shares its content application wide as singleton.

 **» Module Organisation**<br/>